chrisaberger/checks/index.md

 based on the current condition.
 ```

 Tradeoffs are the interesting thing.
-There is no free lunch that is also an interesting lunch!
-(Ok maybe I am getting to excited by quotes that don't make sense at this point.)
+There is rarely is such a thing as a free lunch.

 <a name="sitcom">
 ## "A Paper is Not Like a Sitcom, There Should Be No Big Reveal at the End"

-Many times I found myself wanting to write a paper like a narrative where I build up some exciting story before a mind-blowing conclusion.
+Many times I found myself wanting to write a paper like a narrative where I built up some exciting story that all lead to a mind-blowing conclusion or result.
 This is wrong.
-The truth of the matter is that most people aren't patient and, as a general rule of thumb, they want to know if this section/paragraph/paper is worth reading before actually reading.
+The truth of the matter is that most people are not patient and, as a general rule of thumb, they want to know if this section/paragraph/paper is worth reading before actually reading it.
 There is nothing wrong with this, it is just human nature.
-So to combat this the best results should always come first.
+So to combat this, the best results should always come first.
 This is true in every section of the paper.
 In your abstract/introduction/contributions/experiments the best result should come first and should come often.
 It should be beaten over people's heads so that they cannot miss it.
 Let's take a look at two outlines for an experiments section, one that does not ensure this and one that does:

 ### Problem
 ```markdown